Frequently Asked Questions

 Number Portability

-Number portability is available in India, allowing users to switch carriers while keeping their phone numbers.
-This feature is fully supported and doesn't significantly impact message delivery or routing.
+Number portability is available in India.
+Users can switch carriers while keeping their phone numbers.
+This doesn't impact message delivery or routing.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in India.
-Attempts to send messages to landline numbers will result in a 400 response error (code 21614) from the API, and no charges will be incurred.
+You cannot send SMS to landline numbers in India.
+Attempts return a 400 error (code 21614) from the API, and you won't be charged.

-India maintains strict regulatory oversight of SMS communications through the Telecom Regulatory Authority of India (TRAI).
-All businesses must comply with the Telecom Commercial Communications Customer Preference Regulations (TCCCPR) and register with the Distributed Ledger Technology (DLT) platform before sending commercial messages.
+India maintains strict SMS oversight through the Telecom Regulatory Authority of India (TRAI).
+You must comply with the Telecom Commercial Communications Customer Preference Regulations (TCCCPR) and register with the Distributed Ledger Technology (DLT) platform before sending commercial messages.

-Explicit consent is mandatory for all commercial communications in India.
-Best practices include:
+You must obtain explicit consent for all commercial communications in India.
+Best practices:

 HELP/STOP and Other Commands